adlnet/xapi-profiles/xapi-profiles-spec.md

 ## Concepts

-### Core Concepts: Verbs, Activity Types, and Attachment USage Types
+### Core Concepts: Verbs, Activity Types, and Attachment Usage Types

 When describing verbs, activity types, and attachment usage types, use the following terms: